GeoffCox/WebAppGuide/electron-react-web-app/Instructions.md

 target: "electron-main"
 ```

- # Update the developer server for Electron
+ # Update the developer server for electron

- 1. Update server.js to use the Electron main entry point
+ 1. Update server.js to use the electron main entry point

 > Replace the assignment of appWebpackConfig with the following.